“And yet, I Smile” – King Ezekiel- The Walking Dead Something to Fear Card Game

 A Big Box

 The game is swift to learn and can be played in less than 40 minutes.
 The artwork is an endearing balance of characters from the show and comics.
-A nice selection of favorites.
+A splendid selection of favorites.

 There is a nice bit of strategy involved to minimize the danger to yourself and a big dose of sabotage to opponents.
 It’s not as involved or deep as other zombie games, but it is still a a great game.
 It is the most entertaining Walking Dead games we have played.

 We take games with us when we travel, and this game fits the bill.

 We left the box at home and put the cards in our GenCon dice bag- perfectly portable!